AaronDyke/s3ToDynamo/README.md

-# Serverless framework S3 to DynamoDb
+# Serverless framework S3 to DynamoDB

 This repository contains a serverless framework project which creates an s3 bucket, lambda function, and DynamoDB table.
 When files (currently supporting json and csv) are uploaded to the s3 bucket a lambda function triggers which populates the DynamoDB table with the provided data.